SViccari/new_york_adventure_club/README.md

-# Strategies for Mocking API Calls
+# Strategies for Testing Third Party Integrations

 This repository is used for an exercise that explores the following strategies for mocking third-party API calls:

-* Stub HTTP Requests (using WebMock)
+* Stubbing the Network (using WebMock)
-* Stub Methods on the Adapter
+* Stubbing the Adapter
-* Real Request to Fake Adapter
+* Swapping out the Adapter

-To see the results of the exercise, check out the branch `show-upcoming-event`
+All implementations are kept in separate branches to ensure the main branch provides a greenfield space for future groups.